cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 Now that you're acquainted with the data, open the  `efficiency.cpp` file and make some small adjustments to the code in this section:

 We'll start by choosing the desired muon id and bins for it the transverse momentum, so the lines that shouldn't be commented are the "trackerMuon" and the first "Pt" as shown below.
-All other lines in this section should be commented.
+All other lines in this section should be commented as shown below:

 ```cpp
 //Which Muon Id do you want to study?